fhirbase/fhirbase-plv8/README.md

 scalability reason (all data operations is done efficiently in databse).

 This approach also gives you possibility use FHIRBase from your prefered lang/platform (.NET, java, ruby, nodejs etc).
-We implemented FHIR complaint server in clojure, with small amount of code - [FHIRPlace](https://github.com/fhirbase/fhirplace/).
+We implemented FHIR compliant server in clojure, with small amount of code - [FHIRPlace](https://github.com/fhirbase/fhirplace/).

 And there is option to break FHIR specification abstraction (if required) and go into database by generic SQL interface and complete your business task.